GuptaVakul101/SIH-Blockchain-GAIL/README.md

 * **fabric** contains code for the Hyperledger Fabric blockchain network and chaincode (smart contracts).
 * **nodeserver** contains the NodeJS and Express backend server code.
+* **GAIL_client** contains the GAIL client website code.

 ---

 ### Running the test network

+> If you see this message: `WARNING: Connection pool is full, discarding connection: localhost`.
+That's because the python library `requests` maintains a pool of HTTP connections that the docker library uses.
+If we use docker-compose with more than 10 containers, this warning will occur.
+Solution is to change the `DEFAULT_POOLSIZE` of requests library in `~/.local/lib/python*.*/site-packages/requests/adapters.py` to `1000`.

 ```shell
 # Deploy the blockchain network